 Her tale is one of self-identity and found family.
 When we first meet her she's already escaped a long-term abusive relationship with a father figure who was training her to become an assassin, and gone on to form a much healthier platonic bond with her partner in the Reclamation Apprehension Coalition.
 But if Khlyen and Johnny represent the two sides of her – the broken and the functional halves – then it doesn't come as much of a surprise when Khlyen's return sends her into a tailspin.

-Ultimately she's defined by two internal drives: the protection of her crewmates and a need to understand where she came from.
+Ultimately Dutch is defined by two internal drives: the protection of her crewmates and a need to understand where she came from.
 Always the question lingers: if it came down to it, which one would she chose?
 As I've only watched the first season, I don't yet know the answer...